DylanWusee/PointPWC/README.md

 ## Citation

-If you use this code for your research, please cite our paper.
+If you find our work useful in your research, please consider citing:

 ```
 @inproceedings{wu2020pointpwc,